Listed below are the main types of outdoor furniture :

 Slings can come in huge variety of colours and even textures.
 Be aware, once again, that there is a wide range of sling quality.

 Stainless steel is perhaps the strongest material for outdoor furniture, yet it is possibly the least understood.
-The general perception is that stainless steel furniture needs little or no care to maintain its appearance and condition.
+The general perception is that stainless steel outdoor furniture products needs little or no care to maintain its appearance and condition.

 In fact, most stainless steel comes in 304 grade and the higher quality marine 316 grade.
 And yet, there are varying qualities within these grades due to impurities and nickel content.
 Higher nickel content is preferred, as this reduces the possibility of surface discolouration.